Configuration

 | Body | template editor | No | Custom body template.
 Defaults to the full pipeline output |

-| Timeout (ms) | number | No | Request timeout in milliseconds.
-Defaults to 30000 |
+| Timeout (seconds) | number | No | Request timeout in seconds.
+The send is cancelled after this many seconds.
+Leave blank to use the system default (45s) |

 Test mode behavior